apache/drill/_docs/sql-reference/sql-functions/020-data-type-conversion.md

 ### CONVERT_TO and CONVERT_FROM Usage Notes

-Use CONVERT_TO and CONVERT_FROM instead of the CAST function for converting binary data types with one exception: When converting an INT or BIGINT number, having a byte count in the destination/source that does not match the byte count of the number in the VARBINARY source/destination, use CAST.
-CONVERT_TO/FROM functions work for binary conversions and are also more efficient to use than CAST.
+CONVERT_FROM and CONVERT_TO methods transform a known binary representation/encoding to a Drill internal format.
+Use CONVERT_TO and CONVERT_FROM instead of the CAST function for converting binary data types with one exception: When converting data represented as a string in HBase to an INT or BIGINT number, use CAST.
+CONVERT_TO/FROM functions work for data in a binary representation and are more efficient to use than CAST.
 For example, HBase stores data as encoded VARBINARY data.
-To read HBase data in Drill, convert every column of an HBase table *from* binary to an SQL data type while selecting the data.
+To read HBase data in Drill, convert every column of an HBase table *from* binary to an Drill internal type.
 To write HBase or Parquet binary data, convert SQL data *to* binary data and store the data in an HBase or Parquet while creating a table as a selection (CTAS).

 CONVERT_TO also converts an SQL data type to complex types, including HBase byte arrays, JSON and Parquet arrays, and maps.
 CONVERT_FROM converts from complex types, including HBase arrays, JSON and Parquet arrays and maps to an SQL data type.